 Leaving San Sebastián, we traveled west along the scenic Costa Verde to Bilbao.
 Pines and pockets of deciduous trees alternated dark and light greens as white puffs of misty clouds floated over the vegetation.
 Towns, once built around the coal industry, nestled in the valleys.
 The European Union is phasing out all coal production, and the economies of these towns have transitioned to some degree to iron and steel production.
 In July, coal miners and their families protested the closing of the mines, fearful that they will be jobless and forgotten.

-Bilbao, once an industrial center now claims their fame as home of the Guggenheim Museum of Contemporary Art.
-My first impression: the building was an architectural marvel, made from titanium, limestone and glass, designed by American architect, Frank O. Gehry.
+Bilbao, once an industrial center now claims their fame as the home of the Guggenheim Museum of Contemporary Art.
+My first impression: the building was an architectural marvel, made from titanium, limestone, and glass, designed by American architect, Frank O. Gehry.

 Once inside, steel and glass towered upward at different angles in the large plaza area, yet most of the space is curved.
 The glass elevator took me to the third floor; I felt as if I was walking on scaffolding.
 I’m not one to feel the effects of being in high places, but something about the railings leaning out and the expansive views through glass tilted every which way, gave that feeling of falling.
 I returned to the first floor and entered a part of the museum that housed huge curved structures with entrances that invited visitors to wander in.
 Around and around I went–another dizzying experience.
 I turned back and was cast out on the other side, at which point I lost my orientation.